Friday, October 18, 2024

 If the issue at hand is a reversal of a centuries-long moral conviction that is still held by many well-meaning Christians all over the world to this day, the question has real force to it.
 One could talk a good game about love, but failing to pause over this question would run the risk of repeating the same kind of unloving dogmatism one is trying to resist.
 One might do so out of love for the vulnerable, but on the ecumenical level the question remains.
 Obviously this question lurks on both sides of any disagreement, but at present this one has pretty dramatic historical proportions.
 (This is why I have rejected article 10 of the Nashville Statement and would urge the majority church to at least abide by Gamaliel's rule while we work this out peaceably).

 I do not think the Hays completely resolve this problem, but as I sit with the question I gain sympathy for the way they have framed it.
 If same-sex marriages can now be affirmed -- with adherence to the same scriptures that seemed to condemn them -- then perhaps we should put the onus on God.
 Has God changed things up, or were we supposed to have known this before?
 Is this a change for everyone everywhere or is it part and parcel of God's freedom to accommodate historical contexts and work with us in time?
 Do we have some way of making sense of this?
 Divine mutability may not be the answer, but the figure of speech does have the benefit of looking the problem straight in the face.
 Since we're talking about an unprecedented change in church teaching, the Hays are (ironically) trying to find stability and consistency in the nature of the covenanting God.
-From below it may come as a change of the divine mind, but their whole point is to argue that "God's plan was always wider" (3).
+From below it may come as a change of the divine mind, but their whole point is to argue that "God's plan was always wider" (3, emphasis added).

 I agree with Felker Jones that the Hays "don’t need a changing God to get to th[eir] conclusion, and their recounting of the biblical story of God’s mercy would ... be much stronger without it," but let's be clear: The thesis of the book is that the blessing of same-sex marriage is a "widening of God's mercy" that finds precedent in prior "widenings".
 So we might as well move on to a consideration of this possibility.